AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_gateway.html.markdown

 ### VPN Access
 * `vpn_access` - (Optional) Enable user access through VPN to this container.
 Valid values: true, false.
 * `vpn_cidr` - (Optional) VPN CIDR block for the container.
-Required if "vpn_access" is true.
+Required if `vpn_access` is true.
 Example: "192.168.43.0/24".
 * `max_vpn_conn` - (Optional) Maximum number of active VPN users allowed to be connected to this gateway.
 Required if vpn_access is true.
 Make sure the number is smaller than the VPN CIDR block.
 Example: 100. **NOTE: Please see notes [here](#max_vpn_conn-1) in regards to any deltas found in your state with the addition of this argument in R1.14.**
 * `enable_elb` - (Optional) Specify whether to enable ELB or not.
 Not supported for Oracle gateways.
 Valid values: true, false.
 * `elb_name` - (Optional) A name for the ELB that is created.
 If it is not specified, a name is generated automatically.
 * `vpn_protocol` - (Optional) Transport mode for VPN connection.
-Only supports AWS(1) provider.
+All `cloud_types` support TCP with ELB, and UDP without ELB.
+AWS(1) additionally supports UDP with ELB.
 Valid values: "TCP", "UDP".
 If not specified, "TCP" will be used.
 * `split_tunnel` - (Optional) Specify split tunnel mode.
 Valid values: true, false.
 * `name_servers` - (Optional) A list of DNS servers used to resolve domain names by a connected VPN user when Split Tunnel Mode is enabled.
 * `search_domains` - (Optional) A list of domain names that will use the NameServer when a specific name is not in the destination when Split Tunnel Mode is enabled.